bjlaa/map_test/README.md

 npm install -g browser-sync
 ```

-Once this is done, change directory to the folder map_test and type in:
+Once this is done, change directory to the folder map_test/public and type in:
 ```
 ./startDevServer.sh
 ```